A topic from the subject of Inorganic Chemistry in Chemistry.

 A variety of equipment and techniques are used to study atomic structure.
 These include:

-• Spectroscopy is used to measure the electromagnetic radiation emitted or absorbed by atoms.
+• Spectroscopy (including emission and absorption spectroscopy): used to measure the electromagnetic radiation emitted or absorbed by atoms, revealing information about electron energy levels.

-• Mass spectrometry is used to measure the mass-to-charge ratio of ions.
+• Mass spectrometry: used to measure the mass-to-charge ratio of ions, allowing for the identification of isotopes and determination of atomic masses.

-• X-ray diffraction is used to determine the crystal structure of atoms.
+• X-ray diffraction: used to determine the arrangement of atoms in crystalline solids.

 Types of Experiments

-A variety of experiments can be conducted to study atomic structure.
-These include:
+Several experiments can be performed to study atomic structure:

-• Emission spectroscopy measures the wavelengths of light emitted by atoms when they are excited.
+• Emission spectroscopy measures the wavelengths of light emitted by atoms when electrons transition from higher to lower energy levels.

-• Absorption spectroscopy measures the wavelengths of light absorbed by atoms when they are in a ground state.
+• Absorption spectroscopy measures the wavelengths of light absorbed by atoms when electrons transition from lower to higher energy levels.

 Data Analysis